Career / Career Progression

 Presenting Budgets to Executives

 It'll take some projections and calculations to determine initial costs versus savings investments.
 In IT, the initial costs are usually high, but the cost savings are usually seen within a few years.
-These are the costs you must calculate and present to have your budget approved.
-It's a common misconception that if you're putting money toward innovation, then you might need to slash other areas of the budget.
+You must calculate and present these costs to have your budget approved.
+It's a common misconception that if you're putting money toward innovation, you might need to slash other budget areas.
 That's not necessarily true.
 Not in finance math.

 For instance, help out the accounting department and determine the useful life of the equipment.
-Once you know the useful life, divide that by the cost, and you'll get the amortized expense.
-While it might be a big expense up front, your company will be able to deduct the amortization from their assets for years to come.
+Divide that by the cost; once you know the valuable life, you'll get the amortized expense.
+While it might be a considerable expense upfront, your company can deduct the amortization from its assets for years to come.

-Finally, just remember to account for unforeseen expenses.
-Always increase the budget by at least 10 percent to account for hurdles, extra staff, and any unexpected expenses that might come along.
-With a good budget, you can save a corporation millions of dollars in poor performance and outdated technology.
+Finally, remember to account for unforeseen expenses.
+Always increase the budget by at least 10 percent to account for hurdles, extra staff, and any unexpected costs that might come along.
+A reasonable budget can save a corporation millions of dollars in poor performance and outdated technology.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.